tests-always-included/wick/bin/README.md

 * No arguments, does not report failure.

-Example, used in another binary to set up a help message:
+Example as used in another binary to set up a help message:

     wick-on-load wick-add-command "moo" "Moo like a cow"